-23. Related party balances and transactions
+23. Related party transactions and balances

 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.
-The Bank considers the participating governments, board of directors and key management personnel as related parties.
+Related parties include the participating governments, board of directors, key management personnel, the ECCB pension fund and associates.